Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 Internal note: Should this de deployed by github action instead?
 --->

-Execute the following YAML to deploy a sample Go application that writes to the log the content of the secret inside keyvault.
+The following YAML to deploy a sample .net application that writes to the log the content of the secret inside keyvault.
 The Go application expects two environment variables for the Kevault URL and the Keyvault secret name references.
 You can find source code for different programming languages that implement MSAL and KeyVault integration [here](https://github.com/Azure/azure-workload-identity/tree/main/examples).

 Note the following required annotations on the K8S YAML configuration:

 - azure.workload.identity/use: "true"
 - serviceAccountName: ${SERVICE_ACCOUNT_NAME}

+1. Execute:
 ```bash
 export KEYVAULT_URL="$(az keyvault show -g ${RG_NAME} -n ${KEYVAULT_NAME} --query properties.vaultUri -o tsv)"